 Following euthanasia, some pet parents prefer to bury their pet at their home or while others prefer cremation service.
 For those that want to have their pet cremated we arrange this service and ensure careful transportation to the crematorium.
 Pet owners will then be contacted by the crematorium when their pet’s remains are ready and can choose to have cremains delivered to their home or to pick up.

 The cost for in home euthanasia is $195 plus home visit mileage.
 This includes sedation/pain medication so your pet is completely relaxed and not feeling any pain or anxiety and peaceful euthanasia.
 If you would like a keepsake fur clipping or clay paw print please let us know and we are happy to provide that for you.
-Additional cost may apply for pets over 100 lbs, appointments scheduled for the same day or for appointments that are outside of our normal appointment hours.
+Please contact us for cost for pets over 100 lbs, appointments scheduled for the same day or for appointments that are outside of our normal appointment hours.